LintianWang/lab02-300008136-300061354/Testing.md

 |              | C 12.4 34.8 | (36.943199644860215,70.38790629109593) | (12.4,34.8)                              |

 # Discussion of the results
+We found that we could compare design 2,3 with design 6, which is one method, and the other is one interface.
+## Advantages of design 6/ Disadvantages of design 2,3
 From the results, we could see without interface like design 6, one method could only have one way to calculate once a time.
 While we use the interface to connect the methods we need to use, we could efficiently use the method we want to use.
 We could transfer the different methods through judgment code to lead the calculation to the  correct method.
 Interface maked the calculation less time-cost, it means this way can save much time if we have two or more methods meed to be transfered in the future.
+## Advantages of design 2,3/ Disadvantages of design 6
+When we were debuging, we found it was hard to fix the code in design 6, also the interface.
+We had to go back to the original code to change and fix them.
+Sometimes it could effect our results with the wrong code.